mannyigho/foto-music/README.md

 # Photo-Music
 “Photo Music”, is a hub media player experience at your fingertips!
-Play music while reading along to song lyrics great for an impromptu karaoke session.
+Play music while reading along to song lyrics, great for an impromptu karaoke session.
 Enjoy the cover art and learn more about your favourite artist with some a.i. generated imagery.

 ## Features